cpsarason/cpsarason.github.io/_posts/drafts/blog_ideas.md

 Oceanographers as the world's best PM
-On applying agile techniques to graduate school/labs On working at the bleeding edge for projectsblo
+On applying agile techniques to graduate school/labs On working at the bleeding edge for projects